Mintos Review 2025: P2P Market Leader Worth Investing Again?

 Disadvantages

-• Conflicts of Interest: Mintos has shareholder overlaps with many of its lenders, creating dependencies and conflicts of interest.
+• Conflicts of Interest: Mintos has shareholder overlaps with many of its lending companies.

 Mintos Alternatives